 Admission to Fredonia is competitive.
 Mean scores for the class of 2015 are a cumulative high school average of 90%, 1080 SAT score (critical reading and math sections combined), and a 24 ACT composite score.
 The above scores are averages; we encourage applications from students who have taken a strong college-preparatory program in high school and rank in the top half of their high school class.

 We do consider other applicants based on special talents such as fine and performing arts, athletics, leadership, etc., and our Educational Opportunity Program considers students who are academically and financially disadvantaged (more information below).

 Fredonia participates in a rolling admissions process.
 Most students find they have applied by the Thanksgiving holiday.
 Decisions are made on a rolling basis until all spots in all programs are filled.
 Students seeking traditional admission (not early decision) are required to submit a deposit by May 1st to hold their spot in our fall class.

-Successful freshman candidates complete at least 16 college preparatory courses (which in New York State equals regents coursework) during high school, including 3 or 4 years each of science, math and foreign language, and rank in the upper half of their graduating class.
+Successful first-year candidates complete at least 16 college preparatory courses (which in New York State equals regents coursework) during high school, including 3 or 4 years each of science, math and foreign language, and rank in the upper half of their graduating class.
 You are also required to submit an essay and at least one letter of recommendation.
 Home-schooled students have additional requirements